With Afterpay, you can shop now and pay later in four interest-free instalments. Late fees will be charged for missed repayments.

-You can start shopping with Afterpay by simply signing up and linking an Australian Visa or Mastercard debit or credit card.
-There’s no paperwork or complicated approvals process.
-All you have to do is sign up and confirm your details and you’re good to go.
+You can start shopping with Afterpay by signing up and linking an Australian Visa or Mastercard debit or credit card.
+All you have to do is sign up and confirm your details.

 - Online.
 Buy online by selecting Afterpay at the checkout.

 Two weeks after you’ve made your purchase, you’ll need to pay back the first quarter of the outstanding amount, with the remaining quarters paid back every two weeks after that.
-You’ll receive reminders before payments are due and they’ll be processed automatically when the time comes so that you don’t have to worry about it.
+Payments are processed automatically, and you’ll receive reminders before payments are due.

 Features of shopping with Afterpay